caius-git/Remote-control/README.md

 # Remote-control
 Remote control software project

+# Legal disclaimer:
+This project is purely for research purposes, and you may not use it for illegal or unethical purposes.
+Any use outside of research is thus strictly prohibited, and the creators of the project are not responsible if you use it for anything else.

 # PROJECT PAGE: https://caiusinfo.data.blog/

 Most of the documentation is done at caiusinfo.data.blog, which is the project page.